 If you do not feel as though the NHS has adhered to these pledges and you are not satisfied or happy with the response that you have received from the NHS, you can then ask the independent Parliamentary and Health Service Ombudsman to look at your complaint.

 This is a free service that makes final decisions about complaints that have not been resolved by the NHS.
-Their service will only look into more serious complaints about GPs and they will look at your complaint and let you know if they decide to take it further.
+This service can be used for more serious complaints about GPs.
+The ombudsman will investigate your complaint and let you know if they decide to take it further.

 Statistics surrounding complaints made to GPs